 Everything Curious

-Manuscript Department is a Mecca for many a local historian.
-Its
+The British Library Manuscript Department is a Mecca for many a

-unrivalled collections of private papers and topographical drawings
+local historian.
+Its unrivalled collections of private papers and topographical

-to make 100,000 images and sounds from the British Library available
+initiative aims to make 100,000 images and sounds from the British Library

 Among its pleasures is the astonishing assemblage of drawings by Samuel Hieronymous Grimm.
 He was a Swiss artist who started his career with dramatic Alpine scenes, sketched his way through France and then settled in England in 1768.
 Here he found keen antiquarians in need of his services.
 After Grose's Antiquities of England and Wales was published in 1773 with Grimm's illustrations, he was much in demand as a topographical artist.

-making sketch after sketch in Indian ink.
-In pursuit of 'everything
+unobtrusive, making sketch after sketch in Indian ink.
+In pursuit of

-hundred scenes of Sussex drawn by Grimm for the lawyer and antiquarian
+scenes of Sussex drawn by Grimm for the lawyer and antiquarian Sir William

-Sir William Burrell.
-When Grimm died in 1794, he left images of at
+Burrell.
+When Grimm died in 1794, he left images of at least thirty-five

 Grimm's drawings have a realism and immediacy so often missing from the stiff engravings and posed portraits of the period.
 Ordinary people wander across his sketches.
 He captures a cricket match, or sedan chairmen celebrating an election.
 When Kaye was the Rector of Kirkby in Ashfield, Grimm recorded the boys and girls of Kirkby going in neat procession to church.
 Venerable churches figure often in his sketchbooks, but his eye could also be caught by a building only half-up.
 We see Georgian elegance fresh out of the scaffolding.
 Grimm gives us a view of Georgian life like no other.
 He is the observer of the everyday.

-Grimm's sketchbooks in fascinating detail.
-Notice the stocks in front
+gone emerge from Grimm's sketchbooks in fascinating detail.
+Notice the stocks

 The collection has long been a treasure trove for researchers.
 Now anyone with access to the Internet will have a Grimm's-eye peephole into the past.